Is your bank rewarding you as much as they should for your loyalty?

 - Saudi Arabia

 - the United States.

 The Committee involves the world’s leading economies and sets global standards for the financial institutions in the listed countries.
-Typically, the aim is to avoid another Global Financial Crisis when banks in America and Europe, didn’t have enough funds to facilitate withdrawals.
+Typically, the aim is to avoid another Global Financial Crisis when banks in America and Europe didn’t have enough funds to facilitate withdrawals.

 Under the new laws, banks are struggling to issue the correct product disclosure statements and training their staff about the new changes.
-The Australian Securities and Investments Commission (ASIC) have given the green light for the banks as long as they meet certain rules.
+The Australian Securities and Investments Commission (ASIC) has given the green light for the banks as long as they meet certain rules.
 These include renaming the product so it’s different to ‘term deposit’ and providing a written notice to consumers about the new 31 day notice requirement.